HussamUmer/transunet-lite/README.md

-# 🚀 Lite Yet Sharp: Gated Skips and Depthwise Decoders for Fast TransUNet Segmentation
+# 🚀 GateFormer-UNet: Lightweight Transformer Segmentation with Gated Skips and Depthwise Decoders
-## Results Overview
 > **Status:** 🚧 *This repository is under construction.* Interfaces, plots, and docs may change as we add more results.

 ### What we evaluated